 By: Blake Levesque, Client Solutions Advisor

-In today's fast-paced, ever-changing collision repair industry, keeping employees on the same page when it comes to production management is more challenging than ever – and a one size fits all approach just won't cut it.
+In today's fast-paced, ever-changing automotive repair industry, keeping employees on the same page is more challenging than ever – and a one size fits all approach to production management just won't cut it.

-In my role as a Client Solutions Advisor at CCC, I spend my days in shops across my home state of Wisconsin.
+In my role as a Client Solutions Advisor, I spend my days in shops across my home state of Wisconsin.
 I have shops that service major cities and small towns, but no two shops are alike.

-Still not sure if this new tool is right for you?
-Here’s what I’ve found from working in shops like yours:
+Still not sure if this new, free tool is right for you?
+Here's what I've found from working in shops like yours:

 Your Shop, Your Rules

 Every shop has their own flavor of how they track production.
 Maybe you print out a production schedule and talk through it each morning, or you have a faded whiteboard that may or may not have this week’s vehicles.
-But what if, instead, you could manage your production schedule all in one place online…
+Or maybe you could manage your production schedule online…

 That's the beauty of the digital production board.
 From one place online, you can customize boards to fit your needs – both for the shop as a whole and individually.
 A painter may only be concerned with the paint hours on a job, while a production manager is concerned with not assigning labor until all the parts are in.
 Your production manager can have a 10,000 ft view of the shop, while each technician can have their own board to track just their jobs.